skills17/euroskills-web-development-2023/src/modules/module-b/description.md

 All other pages are protected and not accessible to non authenticated users.
 Login should be possible by providing a username and a password.
-As the first version is invitation only, it is not necessary to be able to register accounts.
+As the first version of the website will only allow users to sign up by invitation only, it is not necessary to be able to register accounts.

 However, please create the following accounts:
 - Username: `demo1`<br>Password: `skills2023d1`
 - Username: `demo2`<br>Password: `skills2023d2`

-The password has to be stored in a way that it is not reproducible in case someone gets access to the database.
+The password has to be stored in a secure way (hashed) in case someone gets access to the database.

 ### Workspaces